jhernandez50/portfolio/README.md

-# Creation or a personal portfolio
+# Creation of a personal portfolio

 On this second assignment, I have created a personal portfolio with 4 sections